A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics: Example Motifs with Probability of Activation Computation

 and

 where the coefficients $a_{cd}$ and $b_{cd}$ are given explicitly in Appendix \ref{App:motif2x1y1}.
 The substitution rule was confirmed to be true, but it is omitted due to its length.
 The following section investigates this motif's dynamical equations in depth.
+Comparisons between the time series obtained from the MF and many-body GCBM simulations are presented in Appendix \ref{App:ValidateMF}.